-Our clients are choosing to build an ADU for a variety of reasons.
-Some, with aging parents, realize that their loved one is no longer able to live entirely on their own, so more affordable and accessible alternatives need to be sourced.
+Our client’s individual reasons for building an ADU are varied.
+Those with aging parents, who may no longer be able to live entirely on their own, typically look for more affordable and accessible alternatives.
 Constructing an ADU for Mom or Dad has proven to be the perfect option.
-For others with adult children who cannot find affordable housing, moving back home is a preferred choice provided Mom and Dad have the living or lot space available to accommodate their adult child.
+For those with adult children who cannot find affordable housing, moving back home may be the right choice – provided Mom and Dad have the living or lot space available to accommodate them.

 Sometimes referred to as a DADU, Detached Accessory Dwelling Units are new construction of a separate housing unit on the lot of the existing (and primary) residence.
 They vary widely in terms of design and style, although the total dimensions do have some very specific limits.